sharajpanwar/CC-WGAN-GP/README.md

+# Repo "Modeling EEG data distribution with a Wasserstein Generative Adversarial Network (WGAN) to predict RSVP Events"

-# Wasserstein Generative Adversarial with Gradient Penalty to generate and classify electroencephalography(EEG) data of an RSVP experiment
+A Wasserstein Generative Adversarial with Gradient Penalty (WGAN-GP) is proposed to generate and classify electroencephalography(EEG) data of an RSVP experiment